arunpatro/chat3d/README.md

 ## status
 - can generate single primitive shapes
+- can generate more than one
-- sometimes generates small objects, llm need to be aware of the camera and the approximate object size
+- generates good objects, llm need to be aware of the camera and the approximate object size

 ## features
 - want a cool minimal 3d editor that you can chat with.